 Other Battery Tips & Tricks

 Of course, battery life always comes down to personal usage and preferences.
 Some are heavy users, some aren’t.
-We’d also recommend trying apps like BetteryBatteryStats to see what apps are causing problems.
-It’s a pretty powerful app that will give you more insight into your daily battery life and how apps consume it.
+We also recommend trying apps like BetteryBatteryStats to see what apps are causing problems.
+It’s a pretty powerful tool that will give you more insight into your daily usage.

 Another thing to consider is Bixby, Samsung’s virtual assistant.
 Don’t use the always listening wake commands, or customize how much Bixby does.
 This will help battery life too.
-Not to mention the Android O update that’s coming any day now should help.
+Not to mention the upcoming Galaxy Android Pie update should help even more.

 Weekly device restarts can also help to flush out the system and keep things running smooth.
 Again, the battery life isn’t too bad on the Galaxy S8 but we can always make it a little better.

-In closing, we have some information about the battery inside these phones you’ll want to know about.
-Samsung used new batteries with the latest technology.
-Most phones after 1-year of daily use (lots of recharge cycles) only have about 80% capacity.
+With the Galaxy S8 Samsung used new batteries with the latest technology.
+After one year of daily use, most phone battery’s start to degrade and only have around 80% capacity.
 Meaning they never charge to 100%.
-They degrade over time and don’t last as long.
-With the Galaxy S8 and S8+ Samsung claims after 1 year, they’ll keep 95%.
-Basically, long-term the Galaxy S8 battery should hold up well.
-If you’ve had it for a year, how is your battery holding up?
+They degrade over time and simply don’t last as long.
+With the Galaxy S8 and S8+ Samsung claims after 1 year, they retain around 95% capacity.
+Now that we’re nearing two years old though, how is yours holding up?

-These tricks and options are only the tip of the iceberg though.
+Our advice here is only the tip of the iceberg.
 Try a new launcher, download third-party text apps, or even better, uninstall Facebook.
 If you’re still not satisfied with battery life or need additional juice while out and about, take advantage of the fast charging technology in the Galaxy S8 and buy a fast portable battery charger.
 While you’re here take a look at the best cases below to keep your phone safe.

 Samsung Alcantara Case ($20)